PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 The `parameters` section contains information about the data that needs to be gathered from the user, either as text, or as prompted choices.

 The final section, `content`, contains the information on how to name and structure the output of the template from the source files, as well as other data like required modules or informational messages to the user.

+The Plaster manifest attribute `schemaVersion` indicates the minimum required Plaster schema capable of reading the manifest.
+This will be automatically created when running `New-PlasterManifest` and populated with the current schema version.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>